LEE-I-HUA/LEE-I-HUA/README.md

 - 👋 Hi, I’m @LEE-I-HUA
-- 👀 I’m interested in string search & data science
+- 👀 I’m interested in Text Mining & data science
 - 🌱 I’m currently learning data visulization
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me owoyi8@gmail.com

 <!---
 LEE-I-HUA/LEE-I-HUA is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.